IVSoftware/data-grid-view-format-column-00/README.md

 A DataGridView Column can be formatted using the Column.DefaultCellStyle.Format property (e.g. "F2").
 The underlying data stays at full resolution.
-This can be observed by hovering over a cell to see the underlying value to (in this case) four places.
+This can be observed by hovering over a cell to see the underlying value (in this case to six places).

 ![cell-with-hover](https://github.com/IVSoftware/data-grid-view-format-column-00/blob/master/data-grid-view-format-column/Screenshots/cell-with-hover.png)